 upper level job

-How much does a Certified Phlebotomist make?
+How much does a Certified Phlebotomist make in the United States?

 Certified Phlebotomist Salaries by Percentile